 LACERS provides for service and disability retirement benefits, as well as death benefits.
 Members of LACERS have a vested right to their own contributions and accumulated interest posted to their accounts.
 Generally, after five years of employment, members are eligible for future retirement benefits, which increase with length of service.
 If a member who has five or more years of continuous City service terminates employment, the member has the option of receiving retirement benefits when eligible or having his or her contributions and accumulated interest refunded.
 Benefits are based upon age, length of service, and compensation.

-LACERS Tier 1 members are eligible to retire with unreduced benefits if they have 10 or more years of continuous City service at age 60, or at least 30 years of City service at age 55, or with any years of City service at age 70 or older.
+LACERS Tier 1 members are eligible to retire with unreduced benefits if they have 10 or more years of continuous City service at age 50, or at least 30 years of City service at age 55, or with any years of City service at age 70 or older.
 Members also are eligible to retire with age-based reduced benefits after reaching age 55 with 10 or more years of continuous City service, or at any age with 30 or more years of City service.
 Full (unreduced) retirement benefits are determined as 2.16% of the member's average monthly pensionable salary during the member's last 12 months of service, or during any other 12 consecutive months of service designated by the member, multiplied by the member's years of service credit.
-Members with five years of continuous service are eligible for disability retirement, and the benefits are determined as 1/70 of the member's final average monthly salary for each year of service or 1/3 of the member's final average monthly salary, if greater.
+Members with five years of continuous service are eligible for disability retirement, and the benefits are determined as 1/70 of the member's final average monthly salary, if greater.